alexmojaki/funcfinder/README.md

 #### Answers

 Next we see answers to the question that have been marked as solutions.
 These are immediately tested against the question to make sure they work.
 Indeed, the second of the two answers failed with an exception!
 Normally we would see a traceback, but this is a special case: a `TryImportError` just indicates that you're missing some required library to use this answer.
-Here Python's dynamic nature shines: questions and answers can freely use any third party libraries, and nothing will go wrong if you don't have them installed.
-They just have to be imported inside the function definitions.
+Questions and answers can freely use any third party libraries and nothing will go wrong if you don't have them installed.
+They just have to be imported slightly differently.

 [sortedcontainers](http://www.grantjenks.com/docs/sortedcontainers/) is a potentially useful library and can easily be installed using `pip`.
 Suppose we install it.
 Now the answer passes the tests defined by the question, and we also get something extra: